-Aurora Keyes Barn School is one of three independent day schools across Lancashire providing specialist education for boys with Social, Emotional and Mental Health difficulties (SEMH).
+Aurora Keyes Barn School an independent day school in Lancashire providing specialist education for boys with Social, Emotional and Mental Health difficulties (SEMH).

 "Welcome to Aurora Keyes Barn School, I'm Diana de Nooijer, the Head Teacher here at Aurora Keyes Barn School.